 The SteelSeries Arctis Nova Pro have a good build quality.
 Like the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox], they're mostly made of plastic with a metal headband plate and nylon sling.
 The mic is retractable too, and you can remove the ear plates if you want to swap them out for a different color.
 However, the ear cups feel less stiff than the wireless variant's and seem like you can easily remove them from the frame, making them seem a little cheap.

-The SteelSeries Arctis Nova Pro have a somewhat neutral sound profile.
+The SteelSeries Arctis Nova Pro have a somewhat excited sound profile.
 They sound very similar to the SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox], with a touch of extra bass to help bring out sound effects while gaming.
-However, the treble range is uneven, resulting in vocals and lead instruments sounding harsh as well as veiled.
-Sibilants like cymbals are also piercing.
-Luckily, the GameDAC offers a couple of EQ presets that you can fine-tune to your liking.
+That said, the bass range is inconsistent, so certain pitches sound louder than others.
+The treble range is also uneven, resulting in vocals and lead instruments sounding harsh or veiled, and cymbals sounding dull or piercing.

 The SteelSeries Arctis Nova Pro have disappointing frequency response consistency.
 They're very prone to inconsistencies in bass and treble delivery due to fit, positioning, and seal.
 You may especially notice a drop in bass if you have thick hair or wear glasses, as this can break the ear cup's seal.

-These headphones have excellent mid accuracy.
+These headphones have excellent mid-range target compliance.
 The range is fairly flat, so vocals and lead instruments sound present and clear.
-However, a small bump in the high-mid can make the upper harmonics of these sounds harsh.
-In the second verse of Loretta by Ginger Root, the synth violins are a bit honky, especially compared to the groovy baseline and lead singer's vocals.
+A small dip in the low-mids thins out instruments like guitars a touch, but also stops them from being rendered as too muddy.
+A gentle, broad peak in the high-mids ensures vocals stay prominent in dense mixes.
+In the second verse of Loretta by Ginger Root, the synth violins are present and generally well-balanced, if ever so slightly honky.

-The SteelSeries Arctis Nova Pro's treble accuracy is sub-par.
+The SteelSeries Arctis Nova Pro's treble accuracy is poor.
 The response is a bit uneven, so vocals and lead instruments lack detail while sibilants like S and T sounds are piercing.
-The high synth melody in the middle of Glass Ocean from Neon White's soundtrack sounds a bit veiled instead of bright.
+The high synth melody in the middle of Glass Ocean from Neon White's soundtrack sounds a bit veiled instead of bright and clear.

 The SteelSeries Arctis Nova Pro's imaging performance is outstanding.
 This test allows us to see the alignment of the left and right drivers.
 It indicates how well headphones accurately reproduce and place spatial objects like footsteps in the stereo image.